Joe Start: Amateur era

 The New York City-born Start played first base and third base for the amateur Enterprise Club of Brooklyn from 1859 to 1861, before the advent of salaried ballplaying.
 After the 1861 season, he joined the powerful Atlantic Club of Brooklyn, with whom he would remain through the 1870 season.
+The Atlantic were baseball's first great dynasty.
+The Atlantic of the 1860s were the 1950s New York Yankees of the pre-professional era.
+The club featured some of the best players of the day: Dickey Pearce, Bob Ferguson, Lipman Pike, George Hall, and George Zettlein, all of whom went on to play in the major leagues.
+None except Pearce were with the Atlantic longer than Start.

 The Atlantics were undefeated in 1864 and 1865.

 During this decade, unofficial payment for exceptional players became common and the practice was eventually legitimized.

+Defeat of the Invincible Cincinnati Red Stockings

 Start made a pivotal contribution to one of the most celebrated games of the late Amateur Era.
 The all-salaried Cincinnati Red Stockings had 81 consecutive wins across two seasons when they faced off against the Atlantics on June 14, 1870, at Brooklyn's Capitoline Grounds.
 After nine innings, the game was even at 5-5, and the Atlantics left the field in the apparent acceptance of a tie outcome.
 However, the umpire ordered the teams to continue playing until the game was decided.
 In the top of the 11th, Cincinnati scored twice to take the lead, 7-5.
 In the bottom of the 11th, Atlantics third baseman Charlie Smith singled.
 Start then hit a booming triple, driving in Smith.
 Catcher Bob Ferguson drove in Start with a single to tie the game 7-7.
 Ferguson scored the winning run on a throwing error by Cincinnati shortstop George Wright on a hard-hit grounder by George Hall, ending the Red Stockings' legendary winning streak.

 In an 1895 post-retirement interview with sportswriter Tim Murnane, Start revealed a little-known secret: “We wanted to stop playing when the score was five each, but [Cincinnati team leader] Harry Wright wouldn’t have it.
 You see, the Atlantics were playing on the co-operative plan, and another game meant $300 or $400 for each man.”
 Murnane confessed: “This was the first time I ever knew why the Brooklyn men left the field after the ninth inning, and I was present at the game.”